HeoChauPhi/thucphamsieuthi/web/wp-content/plugins/content-aware-sidebars/readme.txt

 You can also display custom sidebars using the sidebar shortcode [ca-sidebar id=""] anywhere in your content.

 If your theme has a built-in sidebar generator, it is recommended to disable it and/or only use CAS for maximum speed and compatibility.

-= Will this plugin work with page builders? =
+= Can I really display sidebars and widget areas on any page? =

 Yes!

-Many users already mix CAS with popular page builder plugins such as Elementor, SiteOrigin Page Builder, Beaver Builder, and Visual Composer.

-= Can I really display sidebars and widget areas on any page? =

-Yep.

 In the Sidebar Editor, you can select where, when and to whom your sidebar should be displayed.
 Create a sidebar for each page, a sidebar for posts in a category, or any sidebar you need, all in a user-friendly UI.

 You can also select sidebars directly when you're editing a post or page.

 [Click here to read more about Display Conditions](https://dev.institute/docs/content-aware-sidebars/getting-started/display-sidebar-simple/?utm_source=readme&utm_medium=referral&utm_content=faq&utm_campaign=cas).

+= Is this plugin Gutenberg-ready? =

+Yes!

+Gutenberg is the New Block Editor that has been part of WordPress since version 5.0.
+CAS will support Block-based Widgets and Widget Areas (Block Areas) when they get implemented in WordPress Core as planned.

+Moreover, the Pro version makes it possible to infuse widget areas into theme hooks, as well as insert areas between content paragraphs.

+= Will this plugin work with page builders? =

+Yes!

+Many users already compliment CAS with popular page builder plugins such as Elementor, SiteOrigin Page Builder, Beaver Builder, and Visual Composer.

 = I have other questions, can you help? =